AndrewMcDonald-Dev/Obsidian/Certifications/Network+/OSI & IP/Channel Access Method.md

-In telecommunications and computer networks, a channel access method or multiple access method allows more than two terminals connected to the same transmission medium to transmit over it and to share its capacity.
+In telecommunications and computer networks, a channel access method or multiple access method allows more than two terminals connected to the same transmission medium to transmit over it and to share its capacity also known as [[Multiplexing|multiplexing]].

 A channel access method may also be a part of the multiple access protocol and control mechanism, also known as [[Medium Access Control (MAC)]].
 Medium access control deeals with issues such as addressing, assigning multiplex channels to different users and avoiding collisions.
 Media access control is a sub-layer in the [[OSI Model#Data Link|Data Link Layer]] of the [[OSI Model]] and a component of the [[Internet Protocol Suite (TCP IP)#Link Layer|link layer]] of the [[Internet Protocol Suite (TCP IP)|TCP/IP model]].